RamiKrispin/awesome-ds-setting/README.md

 ![image](https://user-images.githubusercontent.com/12760966/139562122-8a360563-89f0-4108-b916-ca20a4be7fe1.png)

-The `command line developer tools` are required to run git commands.
+The `command line developer tools` is required to run git commands.
 Once installed, we can go back to the terminal and set the global git settings.

 ### Set Git global options

 Git enables setting both local and global options.
-The global options will be used as default settings any time a new repository with the `git init` command is created.
+The global options will be used as default settings any time a new repository with the `git init` command is triggered.
 You can override the global settings on a specific repo by using local settings.
 Below, we will define the following global settings:

 - Git user name
 - Git user email